Joseph Harold Sheldon: Education and career

 After education at Bancroft's, a Drapers’ Company School at Woodford, J. Harold Sheldon went to work at the secretarial department of Lloyds Bank.
 As he approached the age of twenty, he became fervently religious and decided to leave Lloyds Bank and become a Christian medical missionary.
 With a Worsley scholarship, he began the study of medicine at King's College Hospital Medical School in 1913.

 After qualifying MRCS, LRCP and graduating MB BS (Lond.) in 1918, he volunteered, after the end of WWI, as a Surgeon Lieutenant for mine-sweeping in the Baltic.
 He abandoned his ambition to become a medical missionary.
 He held appointments at King's College Hospital and from 1919 to 1920 was Sambroke Surgical Registrar and Tutor there.
 In 1920 he graduated MD and qualified MRCP.
 In 1921 he was appointed to the staff of the Royal Hospital, Wolverhampton.
 In 1929 he was elected FRCP.

 He gained an outstanding medical reputation throughout the Midlands and into mid-Wales.
 In Wolverhampton, he arranged his out-patient clinic to coincide with market day, for the convenience of his patients.
 He was consultant physician to several hospitals.

 Sheldon's 1961 Report to the Birmingham Regional Hospital Board on its Geriatric Service found inadequate hospital services for infirm geriatric patients.
 He made several recommendations including replacement of some older hospital buildings, appointment of more geriatric physicians, more postgraduate medical education in modern geriatrics, and adequate staffing of all sections of rehabilitation teams for geriatric patients.

 In 1949 under the auspices of the Royal College of Physicians, he gave the F. E. Williams Lecture on the role of the aged in modern society.
 In 1954 he was elected president of the International Association of Gerontology, and in 1955 he went on an international lecture tour devoted to gerontology.
 In 1955 he was appointed CBE.
 In 1956 he was made a Fellow of King's College London.

+In 1938, Sheldon alongside Ernest Arthur Freeman described the eponymous Freeman–Sheldon syndrome.

 Hobbies

+A keen ornithologist and photographer, he combined the two hobbies for a time to study the flight of birds, how they dived and the stability of some of them when asleep standing on one leg.
+He published in British Birds his observations over a number of years on the movements of the Northern golden plover while on migration through South Staffordshire.

+In his earlier years he did a good deal of mountaineering years and in 1928 was honoured by the French Government for a courageous Alpine rescue on the Aiguille of the Petit Dru.
+He was a member of the Alpine Club and president of the Midland Association of Mountaineers.